-Shrimp Gỏi Cuốn (Summer Rolls)
+Shrimp Gỏi Cuốn (Vietnamese Summer Rolls)

 When we’re craving something herbal and fresh, these Vietnamese shrimp summer rolls always hit the spot.
 They’re super-fun to assemble: so if you’d rather not roll them all yourself, you can put out a platter of lettuce and herbs, the shrimp and cooked rice stick noodles, along with a stack of round rice papers and a shallow bowl of warm water, and let everyone roll their own.
 If you prefer, you can buy cooked shrimp instead of using peeled, deveined raw shrimp, and skip the shrimp-cooking step.